CareerDevelopmentHub/GitHub-Analyser/Readme.md

 <p align="center">
   Wanna contribute?
 Yeah, it's open for all✌. <br><br>
   </p>
 1) Fork this repository.
-Raise an [issue](https://github.com/CareerDevelopmentHub/Github-Analyser/issues) on whatever bug fix or feature you want to work on.<br>
+Raise an <a href="https://github.com/CareerDevelopmentHub/Github-Analyser/issues" target="_blank">issue</a> on whatever bug fix or feature you want to work on.<br>
 2) Make your changes, add features you wish to have<br>
 3) Generate a Pull Request.<br><br>
 4) And after working on your fix before creating a pull request make sure you check out the following points: